-Normally I wouldn’t leave it so open by saying “if you’re down” when trying to set up a first date normally.
+Normally I wouldn’t leave it so open by saying “if you’re down” when trying to set up the first date normally.
 In this context though, I want to leave the door wide open for her to bail if she isn’t interested.
 She doesn’t want to feel pressured into dating me and I don’t want things to be forced either.

-I often talk about how much I dislike the arbitrary ‘rules’ in the world of dating . . . yet here’s an arbitrary rule I stick to.
+I often talk about how much I dislike the arbitrary "rules" in the world of dating . . . yet here’s an arbitrary rule I stick to.

 If she cancels on me three times in a row, no matter how attracted I am, it’s time to move on.
 I’ve never seen anything positive come from trying a fourth time.

 How you choose to handle it from there is up to you.
-Personally, I don’t like to burn any bridges so I’ll confront her gently and let her know the door is open if I got it wrong.
+Personally, I don’t like to burn any bridges, so I’ll confront her gently and let her know the door is open if I got it wrong.
 Something like:

 It’s upfront and honest without being mean or getting angry.
 We’re both adults and there’s no reason I can’t be respectful while also letting her know where I stand.